University of Montana-Western: Statistics

 University of Montana-Western Acceptance rate and admissions statistics

-University of Montana-Western has an acceptance rate of 36% and is among the top 9% of the most difficult universities to gain admission to in the United States.
+University of Montana-Western has an acceptance rate of 99% and is among the 24% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women